IntoxicatingLust/IntoxicatingLust/README.md

 .
 Also currently planning to build/develop a game someday if I have motivation, or maybe if I know how soon, but yeah.

 .
 Fandoms where i am currently in;
 > Crk, FNF, MLBB, ALNST, Vocaloid . .
-Colorful Stage, DP, Silent Hill f / Silent Hill 2, DBD / Dead By Daylight, Forsaken, Skullgirls.
+Colorful Stage, DP, Silent Hill f / Silent Hill 2, DBD / Dead By Daylight, Forsaken, Skullgirls, Genshin Impact.

  ![Image](https://github.com/user-attachments/assets/fbabad7f-4e9a-43dc-9572-3f9d19cf9159)

 .
 You may find me in
-> library(mostly), bakery
+> library, bakery (mostly between the two)
-> main map; in crk area, ALNSTG
+> main map; in crk area, ALNSTG/GI

 .
 If you ever see my skins/ponies I always have my Github showing, unless someone copied me.